-It is understand that you’ll speak with many different types of people where some will be more talkative than others and you have no control over that.
-But you can control how you design your cold call sales script as well have the script structured to where there are moments when the prospect is prompted to speak and answer questions.
+It is understood that you’ll speak with many different types of people where some will be more talkative than others and you have no control over that.
+But you can control how you design your cold call sales script as well as have the script structured to where there are moments when the prospect is prompted to speak and answer questions.

 2. Don’t share your title

-The sales person may take pride in their role and that title may mean something when they’re speaking with other people in their company, but that information means very little to the prospect which, in turn, just wastes valuable time during the cold call.
-In addition, sharing a sales title might create a negative impact because it has the potential to trigger the prospect’s guardedness when they hear you’re a sales person.
+The salesperson may take pride in their role and that title may mean something when they’re speaking with other people in their company, but that information means very little to the prospect which, in turn, just wastes valuable time during the cold call.
+In addition, sharing a sales title might create a negative impact because it has the potential to trigger the prospect’s guardedness when they hear you’re a salesperson.

 3. Don’t talk about your products and services in your introduction

 Try avoiding talking too much regarding what you’re selling in your introduction in the cold call sales script.
 This tends to trigger the prospect’s guardedness.
-When you’re talking about products and services, they’ll start thinking, “Oh wonderful, another sales person trying to make me buy something” and, as a result, they can begin to shut down.
+When you’re talking about products and services, they’ll start thinking, “Oh wonderful, another salesperson trying to make me buy something” and, as a result, they can begin to shut down.

 4. Don’t forget to discuss the value that you’re offering